 Personal Details

 Family name:

 Given names (in full):

 Title (circle one) Prof Dr Mr Mrs Ms Miss Other

 Date of Birth://

-Email address ( required)
+Email address (required)

 Address

+State Postcode Country (if not Australia)

-State Telephone: ()
+Telephone: ()) mobile:

+Place of employment or study:

 Current occupation:

 Membership Type (circle one):

 Ordinary: \$200pa Family Duo: \$330pa for both members Regional, Interstate or Retired: \$160pa

 Student Member: \$42pa (The Student Rate is restricted to currently enrolled, full-time students at a Victorian institution.)

 Your Interests:

 The Society's members form an active network of people with an interest in science, scientific developments and the social impact of the sciences at global and local levels.
 Please use the next few lines to tell us why you are interested in joining the Royal Society of Victoria.

 We are committed to engaging Victoria's diverse community with our activities.
 If you have fluency in any languages other than English, please specify here:

 I am interested in (tick all that apply):

-Attending lectures &amp; symposia on science-related subjects Access to professional networking, mentoring &amp; career development in the sciences Mentoring/supporting younger members in their science career Excursions &amp; field trips concerned with science in Victoria
+Attending lectures & symposia on science-related subjects Access to professional networking, mentoring & career development in the sciences Mentoring/supporting younger members in their science career Excursions & field trips concerned with science in Victoria

-- □ Volunteering my scientific and/or technical expertise to assist the community - $\square$ Contributing to RSV publications through writing, editing or sourcing content - $\square$ Membership of RSV Council, committees, programs and key initiatives
+- □ Volunteering my scientific and/or technical expertise to assist the community - \square Contributing to RSV publications through writing, editing or sourcing content - \square Membership of RSV Council, committees, programs and key initiatives